rdfostrich/article-jws2018-ostrich/content/querying.md

 in their optimizer algorithms for determine the order of triple patterns evaluation.
 In order to support this, we provide corresponding count estimation queries.

+{:.todo}
+Move following fundamentals section before storage section?
+So the storage section doesn't have to say things like "as will be explained later...".

 ### Fundamentals
+{:#fundamentals}

 In this section, we introduce some fundamental concepts that are required for the following querying algorithms.